E-Health/drishti/README.md

 ## Instructions

+* Drishti is not ready for use.
+The following instructions are only for those who want to contribute/join the project.

 * Rename resource-server-example.env to resource-server.env and add credentials

+* Build Drishti-cog

+Drishti-cog is a Spring-boot application, but it has a dependency on omhserver.
+How to install the dependency in maven locally is explained [here.](https://github.com/E-Health/OMH-on-FHIR)
+ * Build openmrs-owa-drishti as explained [here.](https://github.com/dermatologist/openmrs-owa-vue-boilerplate)
+* Other modules are currently just stubs.

 ## Drishti is work in progress and is not ready for use.
 *  [Contact](https://nuchange.ca/contact)